jka236/Most-livable-place-in-Vancouver/README.md

-# CMPT353 Final Project - Vancouver Neighbourhood Analysis - README
+# Vancouver Neighbourhood Analysis - README

 All code for this project runs with Python3 from the command line.
 <br><a href="https://docs.google.com/document/d/1wCCfiDT1qtGxpCCyUV9GiDV_luu0aHxMFo3g38jbE0o/edit?usp=sharing">Final Report</a>